algonquindesign-grads/2021/_students/clark-tasmyn.md

 intro_text: |
    Hi!
 I’m Tasmyn I have many hats, mainly motion design, illustration and animal lover.
 My style is like me - simple and awesome.
 I want to bring my passion to your projects.
 Can’t wait to hear from you!
 quote_text: |
   Art is like sunlight, beautiful and scattered.
-Design is the prism -Tasmyn Clark
+Design is the prism
+quote_author: |
+  — Tasmyn Clark
 portfolio_video1: "/projects/clark-tasmyn-project-1.mp4"
 portfolio_video2: "/projects/clark-tasmyn-project-2.mp4"
 portfolio_video3: "/projects/clark-tasmyn-project-3.mp4"